The

 had made a mistake.
 I'd forgotten to put a supply rail

-decoupling capacitor across the main 9V battery rail, but it made
+decoupling capacitor across the main 9V battery rail, but it

-when using the older cheap zinc-carbon types you need C13, a 100uF
+batteries, but when using the older cheap zinc-carbon types you

-electrolytic capacitor connected as shown in the picture below to
+need C13, a 100uF electrolytic capacitor connected as shown in

-act as a reservoir to stabilise the battery voltage.
-This
+the picture below to act as a reservoir to stabilise the battery

-should always be fitted.
+voltage.
+This should always be fitted.

 Starting Up and Initial Testing

-to hear the main MW stations.
+the main MW stations.
 Finishing Off

 The following pictures show how to put the radio into the